 Many people refrain from talking about sexual orientation and gender identity because they are unsure of what to say or are afraid of saying the wrong thing.
 After all, language around gender, sexual orientation and gender identity and expression can shift rapidly.
 This glossary was written to give adults the words and meanings to help make conversations easier and more comfortable.

 Note: These definitions are geared toward adults.
 Student definitions can be found here.

-Bisexual: A term that describes a person who is emotionally, romantically or sexually attracted to people of more than one sex, gender or gender identity, though not necessarily simultaneously, in the same way or to the same degree.
+Bisexual/Bi+: A term that describes a person who is emotionally, romantically or sexually attracted to people of more than one gender,

 Cisgender: A term that describes a person whose gender identity aligns with the sex assigned to them at birth.